clearpix.gif (43 bytes)

 8.3 Farm players may be promoted to the 35-man roster only if they appear on the DMB disk.
 Players may be demoted to the farm only if they qualify for the farm team as specified in Rule 5.4.

-8.5 Rule 8.4 does not apply to any player that is at 80% of his usage limit (either split or overall.)
+8.5 Rule 8.4 does not apply to any player that has reached 80% of his usage limit (either split or overall.)

 9.0 Trades